dingusdev/dingusppc/zdocs/users/manual.md

 Enter the interactive debugger.
 The user may also enter the debugger at any point by pressing Control and C, when the command line window is selected.

 ```
--b, --bootrom TEXT:FILE
+-b, --bootrom filename
 ```

-Specifies the Boot ROM path (optional; looks for bootrom.bin by default)
+Specifies the Boot ROM path, where `filename` specifies the location of the ROM (optional; looks for bootrom.bin by default)

 ```
--m, --machine TEXT
+-m, --machine machineid
 ```

-Specify machine ID (optional; will attempt to determine machine ID from the boot rom otherwise)
+Specify machine ID, where `machineid` is a short string identifier for the machine (i.e. pm6100). (optional; will attempt to determine machine ID from the boot rom otherwise)

 ```
 list machines